genropy/smartroute/README.md

 ## Testing

-SmartRoute targets >95% statement coverage (currently ~98%):
+SmartRoute achieves 100% statement coverage with 59 comprehensive tests:

 ```bash
 PYTHONPATH=src pytest --cov=src/smartroute --cov-report=term-missing
 ```

-All examples in documentation are verified by the test suite.
+All examples in documentation are verified by the test suite and linked with test anchors.

 ## Repository Structure